 The Lodi Community Action Team recognizes those groups and individuals who exhibit Lodi Pride while caring for the youth in Lodi.
 Any community member can nominate individuals or organizations who they feel represent the values of Lodi Pride.
-Pictured below are some of our past award winners.
+Pictured below are some of our current and past award winners.

 Block Party Wagon

 The Lodi Pride Block Party Wagon is free to use by anyone who lives in the School District of Lodi.
 Host your own block party and get to know your neighbors while you show your Lodi Pride.
 Everything you need for a party in included in the wagon and you get access to great discounts from local businesses for all your party needs.

 The Real Happy Hour

 Find out how you can spend quality time with your family while engaging in healthy behaviors.
 Do you want to spend more time with your family but aren't sure where to start or what to do?

 Click here for information about The Real Happy Hour and to access family activity challenge sheets for any season of the year.
 Make family playtime YOUR Real Happy Hour!